 - .Net Core CLI

-We will show all the above options to develop Blazor app.
+We will discuss using all the above options to develop the Blazor application.
 But from the beginning, we are going to use Visual Studio 2019 as the IDE for Blazor app development.
 If you have not installed Visual Studio 2019, then please download and installed Visual From the below URL.

-Once you navigate to the above URL, and if you are a student and you just want to learn Blazor, then I recommended you to choose the Community edition of Visual studio 2019 as shown in the below image which has all most all the feature the enterprise edition has.
+Once you navigate to the above URL, and if you are a student and you just want to learn Blazor, then I recommended you to choose the Community edition of Visual Studio 2019 which is free as shown in the below image and the community version has all the features of the enterprise edition has.

 While installing Visual Studio, please make sure ASP.NET and Web development workload is installed.
-To verify this, whether you have installed this workload or not, open visual studio 2019, then just click on Tools and select Get Tools and Features option from the context menu.
+To verify this, whether you have installed this workload or not, Open Visual Studio Installer and then click on the Modify button as shown in the below image.

-In the next article, I am going to show you how to create blazor app in visual 2019 step by step.
-Here, in this article, I explain the Environment Setup for Blazor Development.
+That’s it.
+We are ready with our environment to develop ASP.NET Core Blazor Application.
+In the next article, I am going to show you how to create the Blazor application using Visual Studio 2019 step by step.
+Here, in this article, I explain the Environment Setup for Blazor Application Development.